UnlockedLabs/intro-to-web-dev-curriculum/content/react-part-2/studio/index.md

       We will be providing the code (hard coding) for this app to render conditionally.
 Keep that in mind as you work on this studio.
 Test things by changing these variables here.

    1. In the `components` folder:
-      1. Open the `recipe.json` file and populate the values with data from a recipe you find online.
-This can be the same recipe you used in Part 1 or a new recipe.
+      1. Open the `recipe.json` file and take a look at the values with data from a same recipe we provided for you.
-      1. Save the file.

 ## Part 1: `RateARecipe`